 A student's failure to respond to correspondence from the College of Graduate Studies or failure to apprise the college of their intent to return to their program of study will be reason for the student's termination from the college.

 A student who wishes to transfer to another academic institution should contact their department chair/program director and the Office of Graduate Studies.
-Forms can be obtained from the Office of Graduate Studies.
+Students should then complete the Leave of Absence, Transfer, Withdrawal form and submit it to the College of Graduate Studies.
 This procedure is necessary to be considered for transfer status.

 Withdrawal from the College

 A student who wishes to withdraw from the College of Graduate Studies should inform the Department Chairman/Program Director and the Office of Graduate Studies, in writing.
-Forms can be obtained in the Office of Graduate Studies.
+Students should then complete the Leave of Absence, Transfer, Withdrawal form and submit it to the College of Graduate Studies.
 This procedure is necessary to be considered "officially" withdrawn.

 The College of Graduate Studies provides a limited amount of travel awards of up to $500 to graduate students presenting their work at scientific meetings.
-Request for Travel Funding forms can be obtained in the Office of Graduate Studies.
+Students must complete the Travel Funding Request form and submit it to the College of Graduate Studies with all relevant receipts.
 Requests for travel funding should be submitted before the travel occurs.